fjp/fjp.github.io/_pages/design-patterns/factory-pattern.md

 }
 {% endhighlight %}

-Each concrete subclass creates a family of products.
+Each concrete subclass of the abstract factory class, `IngredientFactory`, creates a family of products.

 {% highlight java %}
 public class ChicagoPizzaIngredientFactory